lingyingy9447/sep11-freedom-project/entries/entry05.md

 ### Engineering Design Process and Skills

 We are currently on **creating a prototype of the engineering design process (EDP)**.
 Throughout this process, we worked toward our MVP plan.
 We created a game in which the user can move and interact with the sprites.
 The next step for us would still be **Create a prototype** because we would continue to advance and make our game more interactive for the user.
 Throughout this process, I developed the skill sets of **communication and time management**.
 During the past few weeks I had to communicate with my partner and split up our work and make sure that we are on a good schedule.
-Without good communication and time management we would not be able to successfully finish our MVP plan for our project
+Without good communication and time management we would not be able to successfully finish our MVP plan for our project.

 [Previous](entry04.md) | [Next](entry06.md)

 [Home](../README.md)